Clever/microplane/docs/mp_init.md

 ### Options

 ```
   -f, --file         string   get repos from a file instead of searching
   -h, --help                  help for init
+  -rs, --repo-search string   get repos from a github repo search
 ```

 ### Options inherited from parent commands